 What Happens After I Apply?

-- Approval will be granted by the ICMA executive board in early to mid July.
+- Approval will be granted by the ICMA executive board in late March or early April.

 - Online annual report will be due every year after executive board approval of ICMA Credentialed Manager or Candidate status.
 Be prepared to provide at least one specific example of something you learned from each activity.
 Visit the Credentialing Resources page for frequently asked questions and a sample annual report.